scaleway/sentry-wrapper/README.rst

 ===========

 sentry-wrapper calls a setuptools entrypoint and sends exceptions to sentry.
-It is useful to log the exceptions of a correctly-packaged-but-not-sentry-capable program.
+It is useful to log the exceptions of a correctly packaged but not sentry-capable program.